Advertisement

 Two parks including the Plaza and Parcel S are located within the requested relocation area, and in accordance with provincial regulations council must provide a written recommendation to the Liquor and Cannabis Regulation Branch as to whether it will consider the application.

 “This isn’t approving it or not approving it.
-It’s just to get the feedback from council on whether you would like to proceed,” said director of planning and community services, Demitri Hofer.
+It’s just to get the feedback from council on whether you would like to proceed,” said director of planning and community services, Demitri Hofer when instructing council during the March 10 council meeting.
 “We will then proceed down the normal rezoning path now.”

-During the March 10 meeting, council did just that, and Flight Deck Enterprises Inc. now has to undergo a site-specific rezoning application for the new location, because in Sun Peaks cannabis sales are not included as part of retail sales.
-After a referral process the application will come back to staff, and a report in favour or against the relocation will be prepared for council.
+Flight Deck Enterprises Inc. now has to undergo a site-specific rezoning application for the new location, because in Sun Peaks cannabis sales are not included as part of retail sales.
+This process includes a public hearing, which was held June 9 and garnered 30 written submissions in support and 24 in opposition.

 The proposed location is relatively sheltered for folks who aren’t in favour, Nasilowski said.